If you’re dreaming of a trip to the lush rainforests and pristine beaches of Costa Rica, you’re in for a treat.

 Costa Rica has a reputation for being price than neighboring Central American countries, but with a bit of budgeting, you can still experience an affordable getaway in the land of Pura Vida.

 If you’re on a budget, expect to spend between $1000 to $1500 on a two-week trip to Costa Rica.
 Mid-range and luxury travelers can expect to spend a minimum of $2000 for a two-week stay in Costa Rica.

 Here’s our detailed breakdown of the cost of traveling in Costa Rica.

 Flying from the US to Costa Rica is relatively affordable, with round-trip fares ranging from $300 to $600, depending on your departure city and the season.

-To score the best deals, book your flights at least three months in advance and be flexible with your travel dates.
+To score the best deals, book your flights at least three months in advance and be flexible with your travel dates and your preferred airlines.

 Renting a car in Costa Rica can cost anywhere from $30 to $70 per day, depending on the vehicle type and insurance options.